Does Sleep Affect Fertility? The Surprising Link Between Sleep and Fertility

 Poor sleep can impact fertility for both women and men.

-In women, disruption to the hypothalamus-pituitary-adrenal (HPA) axis and circadian rhythms may factor in.
+In women specifically, disruption to the hypothalamus-pituitary-adrenal (HPA) axis and circadian rhythms may factor in.

 If a woman doesn't have the right levels of FSH and LH at the right times during her menstruation cycle, it can lead to irregular or absent periods or prevent ovulation.
 And you need an egg to have a baby.
 Additionally, low levels of progesterone can lead to an early miscarriage, says Ohio-based Kim Langdon, MD, ob-gyn with Medzino.